dasautoooo/Pecan/README.md

 # Pecan
-Pecan is a simple application framework modeled after Walnut, designed exclusively for creating Vulkan and Dear ImGui apps on macOS.
+Pecan is a simple application framework modeled after Pecan, designed exclusively for creating Vulkan and Dear ImGui apps on macOS.

+## Requirements
+- CMake
+- Vcpkg
+- Vulcan